britram/rains-prototype/draft-trammell-rains-protocol.md

 different situations will require implementation and deployment experience, and is a subject for future work.

-## Answer
+### Answers to Queries

-An answer consists of a set of assertions, shards, and/or zones which respond to a query, bound to that query.
-It consists of the following information elements:
+An answer consists of a set of assertions, shards, and/or zones which respond to a query.
+If the query contained a token, it is bound to that query via the token.

-- Query: the query this answer applies to.
-If the query was issued with a token, the query in the answer may omit all content except the token.
-- Content: a set of assertions and/or shards answering the query.

 The content of an answer depends on whether the answer is positive or negative.
 A positive answer contains the information requested in the smallest atomic